pulp/pulp_rpm/docs/workflows/copy.rst

 #.
 An Advisory (Errata) references RPM Packages and Modules that are needed to address a
    particular bug or security concern.
-In order for the Advisory to be useful, these RPM packages or Modules must be present in the same repository - otherwise when a client tries to install them it will not be able to fully apply the Advisory fix.
+In order for the Advisory to be useful, these RPM packages or Modules should be present in the same repository - otherwise when a client tries to install them it will not be able to fully apply the Advisory fix.
 #.
 A Package Group is a group of RPM packages.
 If the RPM packages that a Package Group contains
    are not present in the same repository, the Package Group is effectively "broken" and won't be